m15r/react-native-wiz/README.md

 ```

 #### 3. Handling completion
-You'll probably want your usual component action to complete the the wizard step.
+You'll probably want your usual component action to mark the wizard action as completed.
 By default, actions are passed through along with the `Wiz.View`.
-All you have to do is set the `completed` prop to `true`, or use the `complete()` method in order to move on to the next step.
+This means all you have to do is change the `completed` prop to `true`, or use the `complete()` method.

 Props
 ---